JUNYONG99/Scrapper/README.md

 https://weworkremotely.com <br>

-<strong>It is clear that it was made for learning, not for commercial use</strong>
+<h3>It is clear that it was made for learning, not for commercial use. <br>
+I'll delete it if it's a problem</h3>

 <br>